Make Tonight Homemade Pizza Night!

 Getting the pizzas into the oven and onto the pizza stone intact is for me the biggest challenge.
 While the pizza dough recipe seems a little complicated, it's actually easier to make than it looks.
 In truth, getting the pizza in the oven is harder!
 (Of course you can bypass all this by just cooking your pizza in a baking sheet, metal pizza pan, or even a cast-iron skillet.)

 The secret to getting your pizza on the stone in one piece is working quickly.
 Have all your toppings cut up and arranged close at hand, and be ready to spring into action once the dough is rolled out.
-If you have a wooden pizza peel, so much the better.
+If you have a wooden or metal pizza peel, great!
 If you don't, no need to worry—I just use the back of a metal baking sheet.

 Spread some flour on your work surface (this helps the pizza slide off onto the stone), and gently place your pizza crust on top of it.
 Working quickly, brush the dough with some olive oil and arrange your toppings.
 This is a great time to have the kids help, too, especially if the toppings are already portioned out so they don't overload the pizza.